even4void/aliquote/content/post/majority-element.md

 (apply max (for/list ([i (remove-duplicates items)]) (counter i items)))
 ```

-If we want to return both the item value and the associated counts, there are two options: either we rely on a hash table, or we need to carry out values and counts together, like Python's `enumerate`; this could be something like replacing `(counter i items)` with `(list i (counter i items))`, but we will need to update the function used when calling `apply` because `max` will not accept a tuple of values.
+If we want to return both the item value and the associated counts, there are two options (and probably more): either we rely on a hash table, or we return a list (or a pair) of values and counts, like Python's `enumerate`; this could be something like replacing `(counter i items)` with `(list i (counter i items))`, but we will need to update the function used when calling `apply` because `max` will not accept a tuple of values.

 Here is a little example of using a hash instead of plain lists:

 ```racket
 ;; Credit: https://stackoverflow.com/a/5741004